KSneijders/AoE2ScenarioParser/cheatsheets/TRIGGERS.md

 trigger.description = "This is a great description!"
 ```

 To add conditions or effects, just call the method `add_condition` and `add_effect`.
-You can use the `condition` or `effect` dataset to give the function the right ID.
+You can use the `Condition` or `Effect` dataset to give the function the right ID.
 If you're unsure about what attributes are available in every condition or effect, check the docs of the condition.
-Type (for example) `"conditions.chance"` and click it.
+Type (for example) `"Condition.CHANCE"` and click it.
 Now show the docs (using `CTRL+Q` in PyCharm).
 It will show you: "Parameters for the chance condition are: amount_or_quantity".
 Now use the attribute `amount_or_quantity` to apply the right value.

 The example shows: A trigger with 25% chance of showing a message.